Wessias/SOCS-Project/README.md

 ## Insights Gained

 - Increasing door width improves evacuation only up to a certain threshold.
-- Partial visibility (some agents seeing the exit) leads to nearly optimal evacuation—full visibility isn't required.
+- Partial visibility (some agents seeing the exit) leads to nearly optimal evacuation.
 - Dense crowds increase evacuation times and unpredictability, emphasizing the importance of design and planning in real-world venues.

 ## Why This Project Matters

 This project demonstrates how agent-based simulations can inform safer architectural designs and emergency response strategies.
-It’s an integration of modeling, simulation, and visualization—illustrating how complex systems can be better understood through computation.
+It’s an integration of modeling, simulation, and visualization — illustrating how complex systems can be better understood through computation.

 ## Technologies Used